pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/17-anti-knowledge-as-a-regulatory-strategy.md

 17.7 Anti-Knowledge and Learning Failure

 Anti-knowledge results in learning failure, but this failure is functional rather than accidental.
-Learning would require sustained engagement with difference, ambiguity, and correction—each of which threatens exposure.
+Learning would require sustained engagement with difference, ambiguity, and correction - each of which threatens exposure.

 By preventing learning, the system preserves stability at the cost of adaptability.